Course Finder

 First Year

-First Year is a common experience across the three specialisations.
-You will take two core modules focusing on sustainability concepts and skills, along with core and option modules from subjects in each specialisation – Business and Economics; Social Sciences, Policy and Law; Environmental Sciences.
-Modules include: Introduction to Sustainability • Sustainability Challenges • Principles of Scientific Enquiry • Introductory Chemistry • Mapping a Sustainable World • Introduction to Sociology • Business in Society • Economics
+In first year you study core modules focusing on sustainability concepts and skills, along with core and option modules from each of the three degree subjects.
+Modules include: Introduction to Sustainability • Sustainability Challenges • Principles of Scientific Enquiry • Practical Statistics • Mapping a Sustainable World • Environmental Change and Policy • Business in Society • Economics

 Second Year